Eric Haase Player Props: Tigers vs. Pirates

-The Detroit Tigers, including Eric Haase (hitting .115 in his past 10 games, with a double and an RBI), take on starting pitcher Johan Oviedo and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.
+The Detroit Tigers, including Eric Haase (batting .115 in his past 10 games, with a double and an RBI), take on starter Osvaldo Bido and the Pittsburgh Pirates at PNC Park, Wednesday at 12:35 PM ET.

 He had a hitless performance in his most recent game (0-for-3) against the Marlins.